EMIT-leadership-development/emit/_programs/religious-leaders.md

 certification: >-
   The curriculum is designed to address wholistic leadership development to ensure community impact and transformation.
 It is therefore not an academic qualification.
-Advanced Certificate and Certificate levels are offered.
+CPD Certificate in Advanced Leadership and PCD Certificate in Leadership levels are offered.
 graduation: >-
   Students graduate after they have attended all classes, successfully completed all examinations, trained 10 other leaders and paid their tuition in full.